obsidian-community/obsidian-hub/01 - Community/Events/Obsidian October 2021.md

 ### Winner

 Judges will select one winner among all plugins and themes, respectively.
-The two winners will receive a custom made trophy from us, plus $300 Obsidian credit [^1].
+The two winners will receive a custom made trophy from us, plus $300 Obsidian credit.[^1]

 ## Runner-up